 Canada has implemented a number of precautions to prevent the spread of BSE and to protect public health.
 These measures include the following:

-- Canada only allows importation of live ruminants, their meat and meat products from countries that Canada considers to be free of BSE.
-Additional controls have also been placed on animal products and by-products from countries that have confirmed BSE in native animals.
+• Canada only allows importation of live ruminants, their meat and meat products from countries that Canada considers to effectively control BSE.

-- In December 2004, the CFIA announced amendments to certain federal regulations regarding the prohibition of SRMs from being used in all animal feed, including pet food and fertilizers.
+• In July 12, 2007, the CFIA announced amendments to the federal regulations prohibiting SRMs from being used in all animal feed, including pet food and fertilizers.

-- The implementation of the Canadian Cattle Identification Program (CCIP) makes it possible to trace individual animal movements from the herd of origin to slaughter.
+• The implementation of the Canadian Cattle Identification Program (CCIP) makes it possible to trace individual animals to their herd of origin.
 In 2004, the program was expanded to include bison and sheep.

 Canada is continually assessing international scientific information as it becomes available and modifying policies, as required.